apache/calcite/INCUBATOR_PROPOSAL.md

 ### Relationships with Other Apache Products

-As mentioned in the Alignment section, Optiq is being used by Apache Hive and Apache Drill, and has adapters for Apache Phoenix and Apache Spark.
+As mentioned in the Alignment section, Optiq is being used by
+<a href="http://hive.apache.org">Apache Hive</a> and
+<a href="http://incubator.apache.org/drill">Apache Drill</a>,
+and has adapters for
+<a href="http://phoenix.incubator.apache.org">Apache Phoenix</a>
+and
+<a href="http://spark.apache.org">Apache Spark</a>.
 Optiq often operates on data in a Hadoop environment, so collaboration with other Hadoop projects is desirable and highly likely.

+Unsurprisingly there is some overlap in capabilities between Optiq and other Apache projects.
+Several projects that are databases or database-like have query-planning capabilities.
+These include Hive, Drill, Phoenix, Spark,
+<a href="http://db.apache.org/derby">Apache Derby</a>,
+<a href="http://pig.apache.org">Apache Pig</a>,
+<a href="http://jena.apache.org">Apache Jena</a> and
+<a href="http://tajo.apache.org">Apache Tajo</a>.
+Optiq’s query planner is extensible at run time, and does not have a preferred runtime engine on which to execute compiled queries.
+These capabilities, and the large corpus of pre-built rules, are what allow Optiq to be embedded in other projects.

+Several other Apache projects access third-party data sources, including Hive, Pig, Drill, Spark and
+<a href="http://metamodel.incubator.apache.org">Apache MetaModel</a>.
+Optiq allows users to optimize access to third-party data sources by writing rules to push processing down to the data source, and provide a cost model to choose the optimal location for processing.
+That said, maintaining a library of adapters is burdensome, and so it would make sense to collaborate with other projects on adapter libraries, and re-use libraries where possible.

+Optiq supports several front ends for submitting queries.
+The most popular is SQL, with driver connectivity via JDBC (and ODBC planned).
+Other Apache projects with a SQL parser include Hive, Spark, Phoenix, Derby, Tajo.
+Drill uses Optiq’s parser and JDBC stack; both Phoenix and Drill have expressed interest in collaborating on JDBC and ODBC.
+Optiq’s Linq4j API is similar to the fluent query-builder APIs in Spark and MetaModel.
+Use of a front end is not required; for instance, Hive integrates with Optiq by directly building a graph of `RelNode` objects.

 ### An Excessive Fascination with the Apache Brand